banner_market_intelligence_1440x441

 NATURAL GAS

-The TEST TEXT EIA reported Thursday morning that, for the week ending July 22, U.S. inventories increased by 15 Bcf, not quite matching market expectations of 18 Bcf.
-Total stockpiles now stand at 2,416 Bcf, down by 10.8% from a year ago and 12.5% below the five-year average for the same week.
+The EIA reported Thursday morning that, for the week ending December 6, U.S. inventories lost another 190 Bcf, more than the projected shrinkage of 175 Bcf.
+Total stockpiles now stand at 3,747 Bcf, up by 1.8% from a year ago and 4.6% above the five-year average for the same week.

 Chart1